ZJWang2/PathFindingVisualizer/README.md

 Visualize classic pathfinding algorithms such as BFS and DFS in action!

 This project is inspired by Clément Mihailescu from YouTube, a great guy with awesome video.
 However, he does not provide a GitHub link or any implementation.
 So I just followed his idea and reimplemented this Path Finding Visualizer.
 Hope you enjoy it.
-Here is his YouTube video link.
+Here is his YouTube video link. :D

 https://www.youtube.com/watch?v=msttfIHHkak